tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 Many people grow up with the idea that visual art should be representational - depicting objects in the real world - without realizing they have been hearing abstractions in music all their lives.
-This is because, for millennia, since the earliest [cave wall paintings](https://en.wikipedia.org/wiki/Cave_painting), visual art has been representational, while music is - due to its being invisible - by its very nature quite abstract.
+This is because, since the earliest [cave wall paintings](https://en.wikipedia.org/wiki/Cave_painting), visual art has been representational, while music is - due to its being invisible - by its very nature quite abstract.

 This is the path I found myself on when I first learned about Mondrian.